yugabyte/yugabyte-db/docs/content/latest/quick-start/create-local-cluster/kubernetes.md

 ### Overview and YB-Master status

-The `yb-master-0` home page shows that you have a cluster with **Replication Factor** of 1 and **Num Nodes (TServers)** as `1`.
-The **Num User Tables** is `0` because there are no user tables created yet.
-The YugabyteDB version is also displayed for your reference.
+The YB-Master home page shows that you have a cluster (or universe) with a replication factor of 1, a single node, and no tables.
+The YugabyteDB version is also displayed.

 ![master-home](/images/admin/master-home-kubernetes-rf1.png)

-The **Masters** section highlights the YB-Master service along its corresponding cloud, region and zone placement information.
+The **Masters** section highlights the 1 YB-Master along with its corresponding cloud, region, and zone placement.

 ### YB-TServer status

-Click **See all nodes** to go to the **Tablet Servers** page, where you can observe the one YB-TServer along with the time since it last connected to the YB-Master using regular heartbeats.
-As new tables get added, new tablets will get automatically created and distributed evenly across all the available YB-TServers.
+Click **See all nodes** to go to the **Tablet Servers** page, which lists the YB-TServer along with the time since it last connected to the YB-Master using regular heartbeats.

 ![tserver-list](/images/admin/master-tservers-list-kubernetes-rf1.png)